“Why Am I Crying?”: Mzansi React to Emotional Farewell for Shoprite Employees After 30 Years

 Don't miss out!
 Join Briefly News Sports channel on WhatsApp now!

-Two Shoprite employees in Chatsworth, Durban, have left their mark on the supermarket after decades of service, and their farewell had colleagues reaching for tissues.
+Two Shoprite employees in Mossel Bay in the Western Cape have left their mark on the supermarket after decades of service.
+Their farewell had colleagues reaching for tissues.

 Source: TikTok

-Front End Controller Deresa Taylor and long-serving cashier Dina Muller were celebrated after 30 and 25 years of dedication, respectively, in an emotional send-off that touched Mzansi and beyond.
+Front End Controller Deresa Taylor and long-serving cashier Dina Muller were respectively celebrated after 30 and 25 years of dedication in an emotional send-off.

-Taylor and Muller, who spent most of their working lives behind the tills and managing front-end operations, were given gifts and warm tributes from the branch management team, marking the end of their long and loyal careers.
-Their commitment to the Chatsworth branch turned them into familiar faces for regular customers, and their departures left a palpable void.
+Taylor and Muller spent most of their working lives behind the tills and managing front-end operations.
+Their commitment to the Kwanonqaba branch turned them into familiar faces for regular customers.

 Read also

-The heartfelt goodbye took place in the store last week, where colleagues gathered to honour the duo’s decades of service.
+The heartfelt goodbye took place in the store on 31 January 2026, where colleagues gathered to honour the duo’s decades of service.

 Farewell moments caught on camera

-In a TikTok video posted by the branch manager, Andiswa Portia Ntame-Msimango under the handle, @sisPosh, on 1 February 2026, Taylor is seen removing her photo from the wall of the store.
-The clip shows her leaning on a table, visibly overwhelmed, before cutting to both women receiving their gifts.
+In a TikTok video posted by the branch manager, Andiswa Portia Ntame-Msimango, Taylor is seen removing her photo from the wall of the store.
+The clip shows her leaning on a table, visibly overwhelmed.
+The footage then cut to both women receiving their gifts.

 Colleagues can be seen clapping and cheering as the pair are handed keepsakes to commemorate their years at Shoprite.
-The farewell brought together staff across all departments, highlighting the impact Taylor and Muller had on the store’s culture.
+The farewell brought together staff across all departments.

 Watch the TikTok video below: